Skip Ribbon Commands

 To ensure test validity and accuracy in the marking of student responses for the 2025 NAPLAN writing tests, markers will need to:

-• complete scheduled mandatory marker training sessions - up to two days experienced marker/three days new marker
+• complete scheduled mandatory marker training sessions - up to two days for experienced markers/three days for new markers

 • mark for the duration of the marking operation inclusively: approx. 35 days.